DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Problem Description

-Raven's Progressive Matrices (RPM) \cite{RPM} serves as an authoritative benchmark for evaluating the advanced cognitive capabilities of deep learning algorithms, focusing on core intelligence dimensions such as abstract reasoning, pattern recognition, and complex problem-solving.
-Its standardized testing framework demonstrates high correlation with human intelligence metrics, making it a reliable and stable tool for assessing the cognitive complexity of machine learning models.
-In current research, the RAVEN dataset \cite{RAVENdataset} and PGM dataset \cite{PGMdataset} have emerged as the two most representative standardized test paradigms in the RPM task domain.
+Raven’s Progressive Matrices (RPM) \cite{RPM} constitute an authoritative benchmark for assessing higher-order cognitive abilities in deep-learning systems, targeting core facets of intelligence such as abstract reasoning, pattern recognition and complex problem solving.
+Their standardized protocol correlates strongly with human intelligence metrics, offering a reliable gauge of model cognitive complexity.
+Today, the RAVEN \cite{RAVENdataset} and PGM \cite{PGMdataset} datasets stand as the two most representative RPM testbeds.

 The RAVEN dataset comprises structured RPM instances, with each test unit containing 16 images: 8 forming a ``context matrix" as the reasoning basis, and the remaining 8 constituting a candidate option pool.
 The task requires selecting appropriate images from the options to construct a complete 3$\times$3 matrix that adheres to progressive geometric transformation rules and abstract logical principles.
 Figure \ref{RAVEN} (left) illustrates a typical instance from the RAVEN dataset.
 Similarly, while the PGM dataset also employs 8 images for context and options, its underlying logical rules must satisfy dual constraints in both row and column directions of the matrix.
 Figure \ref{RAVEN} (right) presents a standard instance from the PGM dataset.